marciol/backend-code-challenge/README.md

 There are 2 special directories to pay attention, with proper Readmes:

-1. `seeds`, where are scripts and instructions to seed the app.
+1. [seeds](https://github.com/marciol/backend-code-challenge/tree/master/seeds), where are scripts and instructions to seed the app.
-2. `benchmark`, where are scripts to load test the app
+2. [benchmark](https://github.com/marciol/backend-code-challenge/tree/master/benchmark), where are scripts to load test the app

 This is all.